 Neil Patrick’s kids will be financially independent adults in the next 20 years.
 His partner is only 30 and could still be working at 50.
 With the kids out of the house, living costs will drop and making ends meet will become more manageable.

-That’s where permanent insurance comes into play.
-This kind of policy will pay a lump sum to your beneficiary when you die, full stop, regardless of your age when you pass away.
+Permanent life insurance coverage will pay a lump sum to your beneficiary when you die, full stop, regardless of your age when you pass away.
 Premiums for permanent life insurance are usually level throughout your life and you don’t need to worry about renewing or converting your policy at any point.

 What if I’m good for the money?

 What are the different types of permanent life insurance?